SAP-samples/teched2025-AD161/exercises/ex4/README.md

-# Exercise 4 - Deploy to HANA
+# Exercise 4 - Deploy to SAP HANA Cloud

 In this exercise, we will deploy the database model of the xtravels app to an instance of SAP HANA Cloud and connect the Data Product entity `Customer` to a BDC tenant.

-We now want to run the xtravels app in hybrid mode.
+We will run the xtravels app in hybrid mode.
 This means the app still runs locally on your laptop, but is connected to an HDI container in a HANA Cloud instance.
+Finally,